Seven Days in the Scottish Highlands: Whisky, Castles, and Horizontal Rain

 Day 6: Whisky Day

-This was always the plan: Speyside.
-About 90 minutes southeast of Inverness, this region has over 50 whisky distilleries.
+This is the day to plan for: Speyside, about 90 minutes southeast of Inverness, home to over 50 whisky distilleries.

-Morning: Glenfiddich — free basic tour, 30 minutes, includes a tasting.
-The distillery has been producing since 1887 and the tour covers the process clearly.
-The free dram at the end is a 12-year-old single malt.
+Start the morning at Glenfiddich — a free basic tour, 30 minutes, with a tasting included.
+The distillery has been producing since 1887, the tour covers the process clearly, and the free dram at the end is a 12-year-old single malt.

-Afternoon: Macallan — from 20 GBP, architecturally stunning (the new distillery building is a work of art), and the tasting includes higher-end expressions.
-Book well ahead — this sells out.
+In the afternoon, visit Macallan — from 20 GBP, architecturally stunning (the new distillery building is a work of art), with a tasting that reaches into higher-end expressions.
+Book well ahead; this one sells out.

-I also stopped at Dalwhinnie (12 GBP) on the way back — the highest distillery in Scotland at 326 meters elevation.
-Smaller, quieter, and the whisky has a honey sweetness from the mountain water.
+Work in Dalwhinnie (12 GBP) on the way back — the highest distillery in Scotland at 326 meters elevation.
+It's smaller, quieter, and the whisky carries a honey sweetness from the mountain water.

 Weather: Sunshine.
 Perfect whisky weather (is there bad whisky weather?).